pyronear/pyro-vision/README.md

-# PyroNear: early wildfire detection
+# PyroNear: wildfire early detection

 The increasing adoption of mobile phones have significantly shortened the time required for firefighting agents to be alerted of a starting wildfire.
 In less dense areas, limiting and minimizing this duration remains critical to preserve forest areas.

-PyroNear aims at offering an wildfire early detection system with state-of-the-art performances at minimal deployment costs.
+PyroNear aims at providing the means to create a wildfire early detection system with state-of-the-art performances at minimal deployment costs.